Clock Skew Compensation Algorithm Immune to Floating-Point Precision Loss: Clock Skew Compensation based on Bresenham's Algorithm

 \subsection{Numerical Examples}

 We apply the proposed algorithm to the representative cases whose results are summarized in Table~\ref{tab:csc_results}.

 We fix $D$ to $1,000,000$ and generate one million samples of $A$ whose clock skews are uniformly distributed in the range of $[{-}100\,\text{ppm},100\,\text{ppm}]$~\cite{instrument02:_selec_texas_instr_usb}.
-The value of $\varepsilon$ is set to \num{1e-7} based on the analysis in \cite[Section~2]{Kim:20-1}.
-Note that the minimum and the maximum values of the hardware clock correspond to \SI{1}{\s} and \SI{1000}{\s}, respectively, at a sensor node running TinyOS whose synchronization limit is \SI{1}{\us} \cite{tinyos}.
+The value of $\varepsilon$ is set to $10^{-7}i$ based on the analysis in \cite[Section~2]{Kim:20-1}; the minimum and the maximum values of $i$ (i.e., the hardware clock) in Table~\ref{tab:csc_results} correspond to \SI{1}{\s} and \SI{1000}{\s}, respectively, at a sensor node running TinyOS whose synchronization limit is \SI{1}{\us} \cite{tinyos}.
 For the clock skew compensation by single and double-precision floating-point arithmetic, we round down the results to obtain integer values.

-The results in Table~\ref{tab:csc_results} show that the clock skew compensation errors of the proposed algorithm with respect to the results based on double-precision floating-point arithmetic are bounded by ${-}1$, while those of the single-precision algorithm begins to rapidly increase when the hardware clock is \num{1e8}.
-When we change rounding down to rounding off and rounding up for the results from double-precision and single-precision algorithms, we still obtain similar results where the clock skew compensation errors of the proposed algorithm are always bounded by ${\pm}1$, which results from the difference in converting floating-point numbers to integers among the algorithms.
+The results in Table~\ref{tab:csc_results} show that the clock skew compensation errors of the proposed algorithm with respect to the results based on double-precision floating-point arithmetic are bounded by $[{-}1,0]$, while those of the single-precision algorithm begins to increase when the hardware clock is \num{1e8}.
+When we change rounding down to rounding off and rounding up for the results from double-precision and single-precision algorithms, we still obtain similar results where the compensation errors of the proposed algorithm are always bounded by $[{-}1,1]$.

+Note that $i{=}\num{1e9}$---corresponding to \SI{1000}{\s}---is unlikely in a practical scenario because the maximum value of $i$ is limited by the synchronization interval, especially considering the cheap quartz crystal oscillator.
+Excluding the case of $i{=}\num{1e9}$, therefore, we observe that the number of iterations for a typical value of $i$ is reasonable and that the computational complexity of the proposed algorithm is not a major issue.
+During the experiments, we also found that the upper and lower bounds in \eqref{eq:new_skew_compensation-2} based on $\varepsilon{=}10^{-7}i$ are very loose and that there is room for tighter bounds and thereby reducing the number of iterations, which would require further investigation on the tradeoff between computational complexity and precision loss in the proposed algorithm.